Old Fashioned Southern Caramel Layer Cake

 This is not diet food.
 This is the opposite of diet food.
 But, oh my gosh, is it good!
 And for the record, when I cooked this recipe, we each had one slice of this cake and the rest went to work with BeeBop.
 Okay, maybe two, but I promise the majority of it went elsewhere :-)

 Honestly, there’s not much to comment on in the ingredients.
 You probably have everything you need in your pantry right now.
-The only thing I’ll explain further is the vanilla that I use in baking.
+Just make sure everything is at room temperature for the best results.

 You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.